breakfastquay/rubberband/README.md

 Rubber Band includes a .NET interface generously contributed by Jonathan Gilbert under a BSD-like licence.
-The files in the rubberband-dll and rubberband-sharp directories fall under this licence.
+The files in the dotnet/rubberband-dll and dotnet/rubberband-sharp directories fall under this licence.
 If you make use of this interface, please ensure you comply with the terms of its licence.

 Rubber Band may link with other libraries or be compiled with other source code, depending on its build configuration.
 It is your